Temporary Event Notice

 Applying for a temporary event notice

-One copy will be given to our environmental protection team, whilst the other will be used by our Licensing team.
-A further copy must be sent to Kent Police via e-mail to email@example.com or via post to:
+Following your submission a copy will be shared with our environmental protection team, whilst another will be used by our Licensing team.
+A further copy will also be sent to Kent Police via e-mail to email@example.com.

 Left it too late?